NaderNemati/Federated-Learning-Pipeline/README.md

 # Federated-Learning-Pipeline

-Federated Learning pipeline using Flower and PyTorch
+Federated Learning pipeline using Flower and PyTorch.

 ## Project Structure